kinduff/dog-api/README.md

 ## Add to Slack
 <a href="https://slack.com/oauth/authorize?scope=incoming-webhook,commands&client_id=2160638498.90708647394"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>

-This will enable two things: a daily random fact posted in the channel you select and a slash command `/dogfact` to retrieve a single fact.
+This will enable two things:

+- One daily random fact posted in the channel you select.
+- A Slack slash command (`/dogfact`) to retrieve a single fact on any channel.

+If installation was successful you'll receive a welcome message :)

 ## Use it as an API